Jordan Peele: Influences

+Activism

+In October 2023, Peele signed an open letter calling for then-President Joe Biden to secure the release of hostages taken by Hamas during the Gaza war and the Artists4Ceasefire letter calling for a ceasefire in the war.

 Personal life

 Through his mother, Lucinda Williams, Peele is descended from the colonial Woodhull family, whose members include Brigadier General Nathaniel Woodhull and Culper Ring Spy Abraham Woodhull (the latter of whom is his first cousin, eight times removed).

 Peele began dating Chelsea Peretti in 2013.
 They became engaged in November 2015, and Peretti announced in April 2016 that she and Peele had eloped.
 They have a son (b.
 2017).

 Filmography

-Jordan Peele showcases many political issues through his main "Looking Trilogy" of work such as racism, politics and history.
-The three main pieces Peele produced, wrote and directed on his own account are Get Out, Nope, and Us, all grouped together now as a trilogy of work that through modern horror, helps Peele address social issues.
-In 2017, Peele was included on the annual Time 100 list of the most influential people list.
+Peele showcases many political issues through his main "Looking Trilogy" of work such as racism, politics and history.
+The three main pieces Peele produced, wrote and directed on his own account are Get Out, Nope, and Us, all grouped together now as a trilogy of work that through modern horror, allows Peele to address social issues.
+In 2017, Peele was included on the annual Time 100 list of the most influential people.